A world where everyone has a decent place to live.

 Whether in the U.S. or overseas, families in need apply to local Habitat affiliates.
-The affiliate’s family selection committee considers applicants’ level of need, their willingness to become partners in the Habitat program and their ability to repay the no-interest loan.
+The affiliate’s family selection committee considers applicants’ level of need, their willingness to become partners in the Habitat program and their ability to repay the loan.
 Every affiliate follows a nondiscriminatory policy of family selection.
 Neither race nor religion is a factor in choosing Habitat homeowner families.

 If your family, or a family you know, is in need of decent, affordable housing, please check our Homeownership page where you will find information on the availability, size, costs, and sweat equity requirements for Habitat houses in our area, as well as information on the application process.